Coherent coupling and non-destructive measurement of trapped-ion mechanical oscillators

+Continuous-variable QIP in trapped-ion systems is currently limited by the lack of controllable direct coupling between motional modes for two-mode operations, and of methods for non-destructive measurement of motional states.
+The latter is a prerequisite for QEC based on error syndrome measurement and has been a long-standing shortcoming~\cite{wineland1998experimental,fluhmann2019encoding,de2022error} because photon recoil during atomic state fluorescence readout stochastically alters the motion of the addressed ion and scrambles any information stored in its motional state.
+Previous work has relied on probabilistic state preparation and measurement via post-selection of ``dark" readout events (without photon scattering)~\cite{kienzler2016obvservation,fluhmann2019encoding,gan2020hybrid}, or on dissipative state preparation that does not involve detection~\cite{de2022error}.

+Motional modes of ions have been coupled through the ions' internal (electronic) states using lasers, but this does not work for ions that are not accessible to lasers or do not participate in modes to be coupled~\cite{jost2009entangled,wolf2016non,gan2020hybrid}.
+Motional modes of ions in separate potential wells have also been resonantly coupled by the Coulomb interaction, with the coupling strength limited by the ion-ion spacing and restricted control~\cite{brown2011coupled,harlander2011trapped,wilson2014tunable,toyoda2015hong}, and modulation of the trap potential has been used to couple two motional modes of an electron cloud or a single trapped ion~\cite{wineland1975principles,gorman2014two}.

+Here, we demonstrate direct coupling\textemdash with controllable timing, strength, and phase\textemdash between two motional modes in a linear, mixed-species ion crystal.
+The duration of state exchange can be much shorter than motional coherence times, enabling high-fidelity two-mode operations.
+The coupling is generated by a suitable spatially varying oscillating electric potential, can be used for crystals of arbitrary size, and is independent of ion internal structure, making it applicable to any Coulomb crystal, including those containing molecular ions, highly charged ions, or other species that lack easily accessible transitions between internal states.
+More generally, well-controlled mode coupling can be used to improve cooling and quantum logic operations for ion-based QIP, timekeeping, and quantum sensing applications~\cite{Modecouplingforcooling}.

+We also use mode coupling to perform repeated non-destructive measurements of ion motion.
+For ion crystals with a mirror symmetry around the center ion, this ion must have zero amplitude in all modes with an even motion pattern.
+Even modes are therefore ``protected'' from recoil of the center ion.
+By the same argument, the modes that do not suffer recoils from the center ion are inaccessible through that ion.
+Mode coupling enables us to transfer information about a motional state onto the center ion, swap the state of motion into a protected mode, and then read out the center ion (thus learning information about the motional state of interest) without destroying the motional state due to photon recoils.
+This protocol can then be repeated to achieve greater confidence in the result, or to realize repeated rounds of syndrome measurement for a bosonic error correcting code.

+A linear string of $N$ ions confined in a three-dimensional harmonic potential exhibits $3 N$ normal modes of collective motion that can be treated as uncoupled HOs~\cite{wineland1998experimental,james1998quantum}.
+Consider two normal modes $a$ and $b$ at frequencies $\omega_{a}$ and $\omega_{b}$, with ladder operators $\hat{a}$ and $\hat{b}$.
+Their coupling can be described by Hamiltonian

-where $2\pi \hbar$ is Planck's constant, $\hbar g$ is the coupling energy, and $\phi$ is a controllable phase.
-This coupling can lead to partial or full exchange of quantum states, as illustrated in Fig.~\ref{fig:fig1}\textbf{a}.
+where $2\pi \hbar$ is Planck's constant, $\hbar g$ is the coupling energy, and $\phi$ is the coupling phase.
+This coupling leads to state exchange between modes $a$ and $b$, as illustrated in Fig.~\ref{fig:fig1}\textbf{a}.
 Ideally, the timing, strength $g$, and phase $\phi$ of the coupling can be well controlled.
-To be practically useful, the coupling rates need to be much larger than decoherence rates of the coupled HO quantum states.